aaronbloomfield/ccc/slides/images/logos/readme.md

 [Go up to the slides page](../../index.html) ([md](../../index.md))

 All the logos herein are from sources whose licenses allow redistribution in this repository, or are included under free use guidelines.
+How to use them is shown [here](../../coins.html) ([md](../../coins.md)).

 1. [![](algo-coin-symbol.svg){class=cclogo}](algo-coin-symbol.svg) Algorand (ALGO) from [cryptologos.cc](https://cryptologos.cc/algorand) <br clear='all'>
 1. [![](atom-coin-symbol.svg){class=cclogo}](atom-coin-symbol.svg) Cosmos (ATOM) from [cryptologos.cc](https://cryptologos.cc/cosmos) <br clear='all'>